KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ```
 Note that while `binr()` and `bisect.bisect_left()` return the same values, `bin()` and `bisect.bisect_right()` are off by 1.

-Q does not have a named function for searching in an unsorted list because it uses the `?` operator for that.
+Q does not have a named function for searching an unsorted list because it uses the `?` operator for that.
 We can easily expose this functionality in PyQ as follows:
 ```python
 >>> index = q('?')
 >>> index([10, 30, 20, 40], [20, 25])
 k('2 4')
 ```
-Note that our home-brewed `index` function is similar to the `list.index()` method, but it returns the one after last index when the key is not found while `list.index()` raises an exception.
+Note that our home-brewed `index` function resembles the `list.index()` method, but it returns the one-after-last index when the key is not found, where `list.index()` raises an exception.
 ```python
 >>> list.index([10, 30, 20, 40], 20)
 2